Introduction

 (p/check))

-Note that the first string argument to shell it tokenized (broken into multiple parts) and the trailing arguments are not:
+Note that the first string argument to shell is tokenized (broken into multiple parts) and the trailing arguments are not:

 Correct: